 III.
-CT-Scanning Models

-We CT-scanned some models-that is, X-ray computed tomography-at Linköping University Hospital in a collaboration with the Center for Medical Image Science and Visualization.
+CT-Scanning Models We CT-scanned some models at Linköping University Hospital in a collaboration with the Center for Medical Image Science and Visualization.

 CT-scanning a model from Polhem's mechanical alphabet at the the Center for Medical Image Science and Visualization at Linköping University Hospital.